shivrm/riscv-sim/README.md

-# RISC-V Simulator
+# RISC-V Cache Simulator

-A simulator for the RISC-V instruction set architecture, developed as part of CS2323.
+A simulator for the RISC-V instruction set architecture, along with a cache simulator, developed as part of CS2323.

 # Usage